-The Miss Rodeo Texas pageant, held annually to select the Princess rodeo queen to represent the state of Texas, awarded Ann Marie a $1,000 scholarship, a trophy saddle, a trophy belt buckle, jewelry and many other great prizes.
-Miss Vaughn also won the categories of speech, personality and congeniality.
+The Miss Rodeo Texas pageant, held annually to select the Princess rodeo queen to represent the state of Texas, awarded Bailey a scholarship, a trophy saddle, a trophy belt buckle, jewelry and many other great prizes.
+Miss Wight also won the categories of speech and personality.